 The Greater Washington Internship Coalition is a group of internship programs serving young people with disabilities based in the greater Washington, DC area.
 The Coalition is a one-stop opportunity for students and emerging professionals with disabilities to find information on unique internship programs!
 Visit the website for more information.

-The Rosemary Kennedy Internship Initiative is made possible by the Rosemary Kennedy Education Fund.
+The Rosemary Kennedy Internship Initiatives are made possible by the Rosemary Kennedy Education Fund.

 Education and related artistic programs are made possible through the generosity of the

 National Committee for the Performing Arts and the President's Advisory Committee on the Arts.